mrkkrp/markkarpov.com/post/announcing-megaparsec-5.md

 ## Thanks

-It's hard not to see that Megaparsec is moving away from its granddaddy Parsec in every new release.
-In version five we re-thought some design decisions made in Parsec and the result is a library written in more flexible and modern Haskell.
+It's hard not to see that Megaparsec is moving away from its granddaddy Parsec with every new release.
+In the version 5 we re-thought some design decisions made in Parsec and the result is a library written in more flexible and modern Haskell.